meharharshal019/First-Basic-Calculator/README.md

 **Harshal Mehar**

-Built as a learning project to explore web development using Flask and front-end technologies.
+Built as a learning project while learning python,flask to explore developing a web app.